CityofToronto/bdit_congestion/congestion_network_creation/readme.md

 Network definition:

 - Segments created from intersection to intersection
+- Intersections:
-    - Minor arterial and above intersections
+    - Minor arterial, Major Arterials, and Expressway intersections based on the centreline intersection layer
+    - Traffic signals
-    - PXs
+- Roads:
-- Use roads that are Minor Arterial and Above
+    - Minor Arterial, Major Arterials, and Expressway based on the centreline layer

 Note: Make sure all tables have descriptive comments including what map version its using and what ta table is updated with this map version